California Dog Bite Laws

 Additional Dog Attack Liability Theories

 ***Even dogs that appear to normally be mild or calm can be dangerous depending on the circumstances.
-Case in point, if a keeper or owner does not have a leash on their pet in a public like a park and the dog jumps on someone and injures them, the keeper or owner would be negligent under the law.
+Case and point: if a keeper or owner does not have a leash on their pet in a public setting, such as a park, and the dog jumps on someone and injures them, the keeper or owner would be negligent under the law.

-- Common Law Liability – The key factor in determining common law liability is predicated on the knowledge of the dog owner regarding the dangerousness of the animal.
+- Common-Law Liability – The key factor in determining common law liability is predicated on the knowledge of the dog owner regarding the dangerousness of the animal.
 To prove this form of liability, prior vicious behavior or bites by the dog must be shown and the keeper or owner must have known about it.
-The “one-free-bite rule”, that is the law in many states, is similar to common law liability.
-California’s law has basically replaced this common law action as applied to dog owners, but common law is very useful if the facts of the case fit the knowledge of the dog owner regarding the dangerousness of the dog.
+The “one-free-bite rule”, which is the law in many states, is similar to common law liability.
+California’s law has basically replaced this common-law action as applied to dog owners, but common law is very useful if the facts of the case fit the knowledge of the dog owner regarding the dangerousness of the dog.

 Top 3 California Dog Bite Law Defenses